Tysonpower/starlinkstatus/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C67UDEB)

+## WARNING
+This will use quite a lot of traffic!
+With the new Datacaps you maybe want to increase the time between test to 1h or more!

 ### About

 Starlinkstatus.space is a website that offers statistics from Starlink users worldwide.
 All data is collected by users that are interested in the performance of Starlink, and who run frequent speed tests with a script, or use our custom Ookla speedtest.